Quantum Algorithm for Simulating Molecular Vibrational Excitations: Introduction

-Gaussian Boson Sampling (GBS) \cite{Hamilton_2017} is a platform for photonic quantum computation that has a variety of use cases~\cite{Bradler_2018, Arrazola_2018, Banchi_2019, Jahangiri_2020, Schuld_2020, Bromley_2020}, including the simulation of vibronic spectra of molecules \cite{huh2015boson, quesada2019franck, sawaya2019quantum}.
+Gaussian boson sampling (GBS) \cite{Hamilton_2017} is a platform for photonic quantum computation that has a variety of use cases~\cite{Bradler_2018, Arrazola_2018, Banchi_2019, Jahangiri_2020, Schuld_2020, Bromley_2020}, including the simulation of vibronic spectra of molecules \cite{huh2015boson, quesada2019franck, sawaya2019quantum}.
 When a GBS device is programmed with the appropriate molecular parameters, the distribution of photons in the optical modes of the device can be used to obtain the distribution of vibrational quanta in the molecule during a vibronic transition.
 This information can also be obtained from classical algorithms, but their computational complexity increases rapidly with molecular size, rendering such classical methods inefficient for large molecules \cite{Jacob_2019}.
 This makes GBS a candidate for efficient simulation of vibrational excitation and vibrational quantum dynamics of molecules undergoing vibronic transitions.
-Simulation of such excitations allows optimizing a vibronic process such that specific target modes become populated.
-The ability to control the final vibrational states during a vibronic process helps, essentially, to design chemical reactions by selectively activating modes that become reaction coordinates in a desired reaction channel.
+Simulation of such excitations allows optimizing a vibronic process such that specific target modes become vibrationally excited.
+The ability to control the final vibrational states during a vibronic process helps, essentially, to affect chemical reactions by selectively activating modes that become reaction coordinates in a desired reaction channel.

 In this work, we introduce a quantum algorithm based on GBS for simulating the excitation of vibrational modes during vibronic transitions.
 We also introduce quantum-inspired classical algorithms that can be employed in special cases where excitations in only a few modes are important.
-We use these algorithms to explore the impact of selective excitations on the dissociation of covalent bonds in pyrrole and butane during vibronic transitions.
+We use these algorithms to explore the vibrational excitations in pyrrole and butane during vibronic transitions.
 In the case of pyrrole, the transition is initiated by photoexcitation; for butane, it occurs due to a sudden-force mechanochemical excitation.
-We furthermore discuss the results of the algorithms with respect to the corresponding experimental observations and classical simulations.
-Finally, we outline procedures for selective excitation of vibrational modes by optimizing external factors that mediate a vibronic process or affect the vibrational quanta distribution during such transitions.
+We discuss the results of the algorithms with respect to the corresponding experimental observations and classical simulations.
+We also outline procedures for selective excitation of vibrational modes by optimizing external factors that mediate a vibronic process or affect the vibrational quanta distribution during such transitions.